 '''

 End conventional settings...

 source .../namd/lib/namdcph/namdcph.tcl

 Constant-pH MD requires additional force field files during the simulation.

 In general, all RTFs used to construct the system need to be included with

 the ''topology'' command (just as in psfgen).
 Additional constant-pH specific

 RTF and PRM files are also necessary, as well as an accompanying

 configuration file in JSON format.

 #

 cphConfigFile <path to JSON config file>

 topology <path to RTF>

 topology <path to another RTF>

 pH 7.0

 The following defaults all nonequilibrium switches to 5000 steps and then

 increases the time for residue 5 of segid PROA to 7500 steps -- multiple

 residues can be specified

 #

 cphNumStepsPerSwitch 5000 PROA:5:ASP 7500

 Run 100 minimization cycles before starting dynamics.

 cphNumMinSteps 100

 Run 2500 steps of MD between attempted protonation state changes.
 Run 10

 cycles of MD and neMD/MC.
 The upper bound of the simulation is thus:

 #

 10(2500 + 7500) = 100000 steps

 #

-but the actual simulation may be shorter in length.

-#

-cphRun 2500 10

 '''